 MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved.
 If goal was not accomplished, please explain.
 1 Maintain a record of the number of times newsletters and public service announcements are posted Met Goal - Newsletters distributed monthly through mail outs and email.
-1 Document the number of educational materials distributed Met Goal - 300 bags were distributed at 6 District sponsored events.
-1 Maintain Records of Website Traffic Met Goal - Utility webpage had 66,000 hits 1 Public Education on Environmentally Friendly Gardening Met Goal - District hosted 9 gardening classes.
-1 UIAC Meetings Met Goal - Regular Utility Infrastructure Advisory Committee meetings were held 1 Storm Drain Stenciling Did not meet goal - Volunteer groups did not select storm drain stenciling project this reporting period 1 Stream Clean-up Met Goal - District hosted one clean-up event where 62 pounds of trash and 92 pounds of recyclable material was collected 2 Stormwater Map Met Goal - District developed and maintains stormwater system map.
-2 Sanitary Sewer Leak Elimination Met Goal - 21% of the sewer system was inspected and cleaned.
+1 Document the number of educational materials distributed Met Goal - 290 bags were distributed at six District sponsored events.

+1 Maintain Records of Website Traffic Met Goal - Utility webpage had 74,419 hits 1 Public Education on Environmentally Friendly Gardening Met Goal - District hosted 15 gardening classes.
+1 UIAC Meetings Met Goal - Regular Utility Infrastructure Advisory Committee meetings were held 1 Storm Drain Stenciling Did not meet goal - Volunteer groups did not select storm drain stenciling project this reporting period 1 Stream Clean-up Met Goal - District hosted one creek clean-up event where 95 pounds of trash and 30 pounds of recyclable material was collected.
+In addition, the District hosted a cleanup event for greenbelt areas.
+2 Stormwater Map Met Goal - District developed and maintains stormwater system map.
+2 Sanitary Sewer Leak Elimination Met Goal - 25.54% of the sewer system was inspected and cleaned.
 All of the manholes in the area being filmed were inspected.
-2 Illicit Discharge Reporting Met Goal - District staff investigated 6 incidents reported by residents.

-3 Plan Review Met Goal - Although the District is more than 98% built out one plan review was conducted during the reporting period. construction plan was reviewed by an outside engineering firm, the District's plumbing inspector, and staff to ensure the use of best practices and compliance with local ordinances.
+2 Illicit Discharge Reporting Met Goal - District staff investigated seven incidents reported by residents.
+3 Plan Review Met Goal - Although the District is more than 98% built out, eight plan reviews were conducted during the reporting period.
+The construction plans were reviewed by an outside engineering firm, the District's plumbing inspector, and staff to ensure the use of best practices and compliance with local ordinances.
 3 Construction Site Inspections Met Goal - Staff performed site inspections.
 4 Post Construction Stormwater Management Met Goal - Inspection and maintenance of wet ponds, dry ponds, storm inlets, and storm outfalls occurred regularly.

 5 Identify and Evaluate Possible SPCC Sites Met Goal - At this time, the District has one site that has above ground diesel storage.
-That tank holds 2500 gallons of diesel and is located at the water treatment plant.
+That tank holds 2,500 gallons of diesel and is located at the water treatment plant.
 The treatment facility is approximately one mile from Brushy Creek therefore, District staff do not feel that a SPCC plan is necessary for this site.
 5 Vehicle and Equipment Maintenance Records and Reporting Met Goal - the District's regulatory compliance specialist manages the vehicle and equipment maintenance program.
 He tracks vehicle and equipment maintenance and ensures that vehicle checklists are completed and saved in the District's shared drive.
-In addition, the District has a replacement plan that replaces vehicles at 7 years or 120,000 miles.
-5 Employee Training Met Goal - Provided 4 training classes on environmental topics.
-5 Pet Waste Met Goal - Weekly inspection of 38 pet waste stations.
+In addition, the District has a replacement plan that replaces vehicles at seven years or 120,000 miles.
+5 Employee Training Met Goal - Provided 10 training classes on environmental topics.
+5 Pet Waste Met Goal - Weekly inspection of 37 pet waste stations.
 6 N/A 7 N/A The District did not have any construction projects where the District was the operator.